 Toddler and infant care in Dubai

-If you are still at the nappy/diaper changing stage, you may be pleasantly surprised by the change facilities in large malls.
-Although frequently the change facilities will only be found in female bathrooms.
+If you are still at the nappy/diaper changing stage, you may be pleasantly surprised by the changing facilities in large malls.
+Although frequently, the change facilities will only be found in female bathrooms.

 Large supermarkets are well-stocked with international brands of diapers and infant snacks and food, though if your toddler likes any foods in particular or has any intolerances, you are best bringing your own supplies.

 If you are venturing outside of Dubai or any of the UAE’s major city centres, do not expect to find anything special for families by way of changing tables, parenting rooms etc.

 You can read more about infant care in our What to expect in Dubai with a Baby post, and more parenting tips here.

 Where should I stay in Dubai with a toddler?